Specificatio (Roman law): The position in the Institutes of Gaius

 Nicholas and Thomas consider the philosophical background of the two doctrines.
 The Stoic view gave primacy to matter, whilst Aristotle considered that form or essence was what mattered most.
 Nicholas considers that the Aristotelian form faces the same difficulty of definition as 'identity'.
 Andrew Borkowski considers that the Proculians treated specificatio as a form of occupatio.
 At the moment of its creation, a nova species was regarded as a res nullius open to the first occupier, and for that reason it should be held to belong to the creator.

 The position in the Institutes of Justinian

 The solution in Justinian's Institutes was a compromise measure, known as the media sententia (or middle way).
 The owner of the raw materials or substance would own the nova species where the nova species could be reduced to its former component parts or raw materials without excessive difficulty or expense.
 If the nova species was irreducible, it was held to belong to the creator.
-Where the creator contributed any substance, then the maker owned it as he would have contributed both parts and labour.
-The issue of good faith (bona fides) was irrelevant to ownership, only to compensation.
+Where the creator contributed any substance, then the maker owned it as he would have contributed both parts and labour.The issue of good faith (bona fides) was irrelevant to ownership, only to compensation.

+In issues relating to res furtiva (Stolen Goods) acquired by specificatio, these goods cannot be claimed in a suit for their recovery as they have become part of the new thing.
+However, the disposessed can still bring an action for theft (actio furti) and a personal action (condictio).